Spending on goods and services in all of South Africa’s townships is estimated at about R307 billion.

 “They are not big spenders, they are the cautious spenders, [they understand] the circumstances where they come from and they know what they’re building for themselves.”

-There are brands that are succeeding at reaching the township consumers.
-This is done through innovative and unconventional marketing strategies, which range from Stokvels, Spazas, and branding on spaza shop packets and wall murals to marching bands, loud hailers and running competitions.
+Some brands are succeeding at reaching the township consumers.
+This is done through innovative and unconventional marketing strategies, which range from Stokvels, Spazas, and branding on spaza shop packets and murals to marching bands, loud hailers and running competitions.

 Sekhaolelo who has extensive experience within township markets and branding offers ideas that have worked for big brands.